 •Average ACT score for entering students is 22

 •UofM Lambuth is a designated Arboretum

 •Jackson, Tennessee designated "most livable" small city in the U.S. by the U.S. Conference of Mayors

 •Scholarships are available - Contact us for more information!

-For more information about these events or to RSVP, contact email@example.com or 901.678.1333.
+For more information or to RSVP to either event, please contact email@example.com or 901.678.3043.